TheGloriousGenesis/CS_Learning/Core_Python_and_Optimisation_techniques/README.md

 Python has its own built-in logging function.
 This is called through `logging.getLogger(__name__)`.
 This calls the logger using the modules name (given by `__name__`).

+## Tips for interviews:
+- See the restraints of the variables and estimate what the complexity should be
+- Know your time and space complexity well!